Skip to content

 Note

-To be able to modify wildcard support settings in the user interface, you must have the content/urltranslator Policy.
+To be able to modify wildcard support settings in the user interface, you must have the content/urltranslator policy.
 For more information about permissions, see Permissions.

 Configuring URL wildcards with the public PHP API